Hwfa Williams

 Thomas Anthony Hwfa Williams (1849/50–1926) was a British Army officer and racecourse manager.
-A figure of the Marlborough House Set, he was a close associate of the future Edward VII of the United Kingdom, and his wife Mrs. Hwfa Williams (née Farquharson) a leader of the fashionable world.
+A figure of the Marlborough House Set, he was a close associate of the future King Edward VII, and his wife Mrs. Hwfa Williams (née Farquharson) a leader of the fashionable world.

 Early life

 He was a son of Thomas Peers Williams, and great grandson of Thomas Williams of Llanidan, born into a well-connected Welsh family that had become rich from copper mining.
 He was an ensign and lieutenant of the Durham Light Infantry, transferring in 1872 to the 15th Foot.
 In 1874 he left the regular forces, becoming a lieutenant in the Royal Anglesey Militia.

 Sandown Park racecourse

 The land on which Sandown Park racecourse was constructed came into the extended Williams family when Lord Charles Ker and an associate named Millward made an opportunistic purchase.
 Ker, a son of James Innes-Ker, 7th Duke of Roxburghe and officer of the Scots Fusilier Guards, had married in 1866 Hwfa's sister Blanche Mary.
 Ker and Millward set up a racecourse, initially using mortgage finance; later Hwfa and his elder brother Owen Williams moved in as backers.
 Ker felt a long-term grievance about losing control of Sandown Park: wrongly, according to the barrister William Allison.

 Wilford Brett, brother of Sir William Brett, lived in neighbouring Esher, and came onto the management team with Owen and Hwfa Williams.
 At his suggestion vivandières selling race cards were introduced on the course.

 Sandown Park was an "enclosed course" set up in 1875, followed by Kempton Park Racecourse in 1878, on a business model including racing clubs as membership organisations.
 An 1887 gazetteer described it as "a fashionable race-ground" covering 150 acres.
 By 1895, with two decades behind it, Sandown Park had an established reputation as "the ladies' race-course".